emojicode/emojicode.github.io/src/reference/classes-valuetypes.md

 We have defined a mutating method.
 We should call it as well, which brings us to another important aspect of value type mutability:

-Only value types in a mutable variables are mutable.
+Only value types in mutable variables are mutable.

 Let’s see an example:

 ```
 🆕💳 🔤48829284848291🔤 🔤12/22🔤 🔤513🔤❗️ ➡️ 🖍🆕credit_card
-🗝credit_card❗️
+🗝credit_card 🔤126🔤❗️
 ```

 This is perfectly fine, while the below example will not compile as